exercism/v3/languages/python/concepts/string-formatting/about.md

 ## String Formatting in Python

+The [Zen of Python][zen-of-python] asserts there should be "one _obvious_ way to do something in Python".
+But when it comes to string formatting, things are a little .... _less zen_.
+It can be surprising to find out that there are **four** main ways to perform string formatting in Python - each for a different scenario.

 # literal string interpolation. f-string

 Literal string interpolation or **f-string** is a way of quickly and efficiently formatting and evaluating expressions to `str` using the `f` (or `F`) prefix before the brackets, like so `f'{object}'`.
 It can be used with all enclosing string types as: single quote `'`, double quote `"` and with multi-lines and escaping triple quotes `'''` or `"""`.

-In this example we insert two variable values in the sentence, one str and one float:
+In this example, we insert two variable values in the sentence: one `str` and one `float`:

 ```python
 >>> name, value = 'eighth', 1/8